 A charter public school must have a sponsor in order to open and continue operating (in Missouri, sponsors are typically colleges and universities).
 A Missouri charter school is accountable to its sponsor for specific academic and non-academic outcomes outlined in the school “charter” (or contract).
 Charter schools are also accountable to the Missouri Department of Elementary and Secondary Education (DESE) and are subject to the federal No Child Left Behind Act.
 Charter public schools can be (and have been) closed by their sponsors for failing to meet their contractual obligations.
 Most significantly, however, charter public schools are accountable to the students and families attending them.
 If charter public schools are not delivering value to the families enrolling in them, they will close regardless of performance or promises.

-Under current Missouri law, charter public schools are only allowed to operate in the Kansas City and St. Louis city school districts.
-As such, they can only enroll students eligible for public schooling in those districts.
 If you feel the charter model would benefit your community and it is not available to you, please contact Douglas Thaman at the Missouri Charter Public School Association firstname.lastname@example.org, or 314-776-3551.

 Groups – usually comprised of teachers, parents, and community members – submit applications to the Missouri Department of Elementary and Secondary Education (DESE) for approval to open and operate a charter public school.
 An applicant school must have a sponsor and a contract (or “charter”) with that sponsoring entity outlining the school’s academic, non-academic, and operating outcomes.
 Application materials are submitted to DESE for review and the Missouri State Board of Education makes a decision on whether or not an applicant group’s “charter” will be approved.